VDIGPKU/CMUA-Watermark/README.md

 1. Prepare the Environment

-    - (option1) install the lib by pip (recommend)
+    - install the lib by pip (recommend)

         `
         pip install -r requirements.txt
         `

-    - (option2) We also prepare conda environment for you (if you use CUDA 10.0 and conda 4.8.3) : https://disk.pku.edu.cn:443/link/D613E493EE641184EB52C0C78DD846C8 .
-You can donwload it and unzip in your '/anaconda3/envs/'.

 2. Prepare the Datasets

     - download the CelebA datasets: